 Once inside the time loop, information is requested and sent between federates at each time step.
-In the Base Example, the federates first request information from the interfaces to which they have subscribed, and then send information from the interfaces from which they publish.
+In the Base Example, the federates first request information from the handles to which they have subscribed, and then send information from the handles from which they publish.

-The Battery.py federate first asks for voltage information from the interfaces to which it subscribes:
+The Battery.py federate first asks for voltage information from the handles to which it subscribes: